Godhart/hass-lights-control/README.md

 * Short and simple automation description for environments with high amount of lights/switch buttons/sensors
 * Switch buttons, Sensors, HASS states and other automations can be used to control lights
-* Scheduled PowerSaving allows use different automatic turn-off scenarios
+* Scheduled PowerSavings
 * Scheduled on/off states and light's brightness change provides comfortable lighting and nightlights
-* Per light automation control - toggle off sensor based actions, automatic power savings and brightness change but keep switch buttons related actions
+* Per light automation control - turn off sensor based actions, power savings and brightness control but keep switch buttons related actions (i.e. manual actions)

 ## Installation